 The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Clocktower Dental Surgery is one of the partners.
+The registered manager at Hornsey Dental Centre was one of the dentist partners.

-We received feedback from 41 patients via CQC comment cards and speaking with patients.
+We received feedback from three patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with both principal dentists, one dental nurse and the practice receptionist.
+During the inspection we spoke with the principal dentist, two associate dentists, two dental nurses, one trainee dental nurse, one dental hygienist and both receptionists.
 We looked at practice policies and procedures and other records about how the service is managed.